tmaurelli96/controlling-project/README.md

 ### 🇬🇧 English

 This project serves as a structured laboratory to consolidate controlling and financial analysis skills, integrating data modeling and managerial reasoning into a coherent analytical framework.

+## Data Model

+The project is based on a relational structure designed to simulate a real controlling environment.

+See full data model here:
+→ docs/data_model.md